2019 ROSE D’OR® AWARDS

 4.3.1 FINAL JURY

-Each member of the Final Jury will vote independently via the online platform according the judging criteria mentioned under Article 4.1.
+Each member of the Final Jury will vote independently via the online platform according to the judging criteria mentioned under Article 4.1.

 4.4 WINNERS AND SPECIAL PRIZES